Async/Await Tutorial: Fetching Data from an API

 Step 4: Making the API Request

-function, add the following code to make a GET request to the API:
+Inside the fetchWeatherData function, add the following code to make a GET request to the API:

 async function fetchWeatherData() { const response = await fetch( "https://api.openweathermap.org/data/2.5/weather?q=London" ) const data = await response.json() console.log(data)}